The Best Cycling Tours in Asia for 2026

 View tour: Thailand's Coasts - Bangkok to Khao Lak Bike Tour

-View tour: Shikoku Bike Tour
+View tour: Bangkok and the River Kwai Bike Tour

-Book Now for 2025
+Book Now for 2026

 If you've spotted a cycling holiday in Asia that ticks your boxes, click through to your tour of choice to view prices & dates and book online.
 For personal recommendations or just a little more inspiration, enquire online or call our team on +44 (0) 1273 224066.